atk4/book/en/core-features/objects.rst

 .. php:method:: rename($new_name)

-  Changes name for existing object.
+  Changes name of existing object.
 Avoid using this.

 Agile Toolkit allows you to rename objects, although it's generally not recommended to rename your objects after you have added them.